 When you think about dust, you could say that these tiny particles are not dangerous.
 In some cases, this is true, but if dust particles are small enough, they definitely can be dangerous for the human body.

 Airborne particles have a significant impact on our respiratory system, especially the lungs.
+According to EPA, these tiny particles can affect our heart and lung and can produce a variety of problems such as aggravated asthma, decreased lung function, and more.
 If you are repeatedly exposed to dust over a longer period, you will, for sure, have more or fewer problems with your respiratory system.

-But What is Dust?
+The Question is, What is Dust?

-Like already mentioned, when dust accumulates on the ground, it is perfectly visible.
-You can blow at the dust on the ground, and then half of the dust is no longer visible to naked eye.
+As already mentioned, when dust accumulates on the ground, it is perfectly visible.
+You can blow at the dust on the ground, and then half of the dust is no longer visible to the naked eye.
 This invisible dust is microscopic, and it is the most dangerous type of dust.
 Such a small particle can easily penetrate our immune system and get into the lungs.
 With constant inhaling of microscopic dust, you may get a lung infection.

 In other words, even if you do see the dust in your home, it is a high chance that your home is invaded with microscopic dust.
 There is hardly any place in our home that is entirely free from dust.

-Thankfully, these reactions are not severe and risk of getting anaphylactic shock is really a minimum.
-But itchy eyes, runny nose, and even rash is a possible reaction to dust.
+Thankfully, these reactions are not severe, and the risk of getting anaphylactic shock is really a minimum.
+But itchy eyes, runny nose, and even rash are possible reactions to dust.

-Can You Do Something About Dust?
+What Can You Do About the Dust in Your Home?

 Dust is not some new monster at our door.
-It is a component with which we are living for centuries.
-The only thing different in the modern world is that now we understand that some diseases can be linked to inhaling the dust.
+It is a component with which we have been living for centuries.
+The only thing different in the modern world is that now we understand that some diseases can be linked to inhaling dust.
 By having that knowledge now, we can act and remove that part from the equation and live a healthier life than we were ever capable of living before.